TheReincarnator/leguino/README.md

 The instructions, images, schematics, source codes, etc. may not be accurate nor complete.
 Use at your own risk.

-LEGO® is a trademark of the LEGO Group of companies which does not sponsor, authorize or endorse this site.
+LEGO<sup>®</sup> is a trademark of the LEGO Group of companies which does not sponsor, authorize or endorse this site.<br/>
+LEGUINO<sup>™</sup> is a trademark of Leguino Ltd., which is independent of this Leguino project.

 **Attention**: Please note that there are two projects with the name "Leguino" out there:

-1. This open-source, free GitHub project, focussing on the creation of an Arduino shield to drive standard LEGO® Technic motors and lights.
+1. This open-source, free GitHub project, focussing on the creation of an Arduino shield to drive standard LEGO<sup>®</sup> Technic motors and lights.
 You can find more details on the history of the project in this readme, and at [Thomas Jacob's website](https://www.thomasjacob.de/kreativ/leguino-en).
-In this project, you take your existing LEGO® Technic models and bring them to life by programming against an Arduino API.
+In this project, you take your existing LEGO<sup>®</sup> Technic models and bring them to life by programming against an Arduino API.

-2. A commercial project, started as a Kickstarter campaign, focussing on the creation of proprietary hardware bricks compatible to the geometry of LEGO®, with Arduino and Raspberry Pi programming.
+2. A commercial project, started as a Kickstarter campaign, focussing on the creation of proprietary hardware bricks compatible to the geometry of LEGO<sup>®</sup>, with Arduino and Raspberry Pi programming.
 You can find more details on that project at [Leguino.com](http://leguino.com).

 # Introduction